Mace and Chain: Membership

-Mace and Chain selects approximately fifteen rising seniors each spring through Yale’s traditional tap night process.
 The society was one of the earliest to adopt coeducational membership after its revival in 1993, with its first delegation including five men and five women.
 Its members are chosen to reflect a wide range of interests and backgrounds.
+Past members have included members of The Whiffenpoofs, athletic captains, and the editor in chief of the campus newspaper.
+However, because the society operates privately and keeps many of its internal practices confidential, it does not publish information about the specific criteria or process it uses to select new members.